Boat Right of Way Rules and Power-Driven Vessel Path Crossing

 Safe boating involves knowing the rules of navigation by heart.
 When you’re approaching another boat, or another boat is approaching you, there’s no time to check your rulebook!
 Keep reading to learn the rules of right-of-way for power-driven pleasure craft.

-Important terms for understanding right-of-wayBoating right of way infographic
+Important terms for understanding right-of-wayboating right of way rules

 First, get to know the difference between port and starboard.